gabyx/Technical-Markdown/Readme.md

 # Rational

 [Pandoc](https://github.com/jgm/pandoc) is awesome and the founder John MacFarlane develops pandoc in a meticulous and principled style.
-The documentation is pretty flawless and the community including (including him) is really helpful.
+The documentation is pretty flawless and the community (including him) is really helpful.
 That is why we rely heavily on pandoc.

 1. We target the output formats `html5` and `latex`, because